Trial advocacy

-Most law school trial advocacy courses focus on tactical skills, though some integrate basic methods of strategic planning.
+Most law school trial advocacy courses focus on tactical skills, though some integrate basic strategic planning methods.
 Some academics have expressed disfavor with advanced strategic techniques because of the imbalance they create, especially against attorneys who are unaware of them.
 Proponents of advanced strategic techniques argue that these methods are the only effective means to counter the already-existing imbalances in the system, as between indigent defendants and the state, and between working-class plaintiffs and well-resourced, wealthy corporations.